 The Olympia region’s elite sports facilities, stunning natural beauty, exciting attractions and a passionate sports scene make it an ideal sports destination.

 As a sports planner, you want your event to stand out.
 You want it to not only be different, but also to rise above the rest.
 To do that, you need to pick a location that helps you handcraft your ideal sports event.
 The Olympia, Washington region is passionate about creating one-of-a-kind experiences for athletes, coaches and spectators.

-Olympia and its surrounding areas offer sports planners everything they could possibly need to host a successful sports event.
+Olympia and its surrounding areas offer sports planners with everything they could possibly need to host a successful sports event.
 Organizers will find plenty of elite indoor and outdoor sports facilities, from manicured fields to shining courts.
 Olympia is also equipped with over 2,000 hotel rooms, world-class attractions and an experienced team ready to help with anything planners might need.
-And with stunning Mount Rainier as a backdrop, Olympia is primed to host every kind of sports event.
+And with stunning Mount Rainier as a backdrop, the Olympia region is primed to host every kind of sports event.

 Notable Recent/Upcoming Events

 - Battle Northwest Regional Flag Football Tournament, Aug.
 31-Sept.
 1, 2019; Lacey-Thurston Regional Athletic Complex

 - Reach the Beach, Sept.
 28, Ride starts in Lacey and travels to Seabrook

 - WIAA State Golf Championships, 2019-2022; Golf courses throughout the region